-Our statistics reveal that a large proportion (more than half) of our would-be concentrators end up declaring a concentration in another division (c.
+Our statistics reveal that a large proportion (57%) of our "exiles" end up declaring a concentration in another division (c.
 50% in the Social Sciences).
 How might we respond to that phenomenon?

 Variously.
-We could advertise that rates of concentration satisfaction for most of the large Social Science concentrations are below that of most Humanities concentrations.32 Humanities concentrators tend to develop the same deeply satisfying love for their discipline enjoyed by their professors.
+We could advertise that rates of concentration satisfaction for most of the large Social Science concentrations are below that of most Humanities concentrations.29 Humanities concentrators tend to develop the same deeply satisfying love for their discipline enjoyed by their professors.
 For many concentrators, that love becomes vocational, a calling to transmit a Humanities culture to others.